Conrad Botzum Farmstead

 On a gently sloping terrace of the Cuyahoga Valley's southwestern wall sits the Conrad Botzum Farmstead.
 Its winding dirt driveway crosses the Towpath Trail and the railroad tracks before climbing 50 feet to the farmstead's plateau.
 The Conrad Botzum Farmstead conveys a feeling of self-containment and separation from the world beyond the wooded hills above and the river valley below.

-Conrad and Louise Botzum
+Conrad and Louise Botzum.

 NPS Collection

-Like all land in the Cuyahoga Valley, speculators in the Connecticut Land Company originally owned the property.
+Like all land in the Cuyahoga Valley, at one time speculators in the Connecticut Land Company owned the property.
 John A. Botzum and his family took a frightening and dangerous journey before finally purchasing the property in 1876.
 The Botzum family originally owned woolen mills along the Rhine River in Germany.
 Fearful that his five sons would be drafted into the German Army during the Napoleonic Wars, John George Botzum decided to flee the country.
 During passage to America, pirates boarded their boat and robbed all of the passengers.
 As a result, the Botzums landed in New York City without any money to begin their new life.
 In New York, a dishonest agent attempted to persuade John to migrate to South America with a guarantee of quick fortune.
 Before agreeing to the trip, John discovered that the agent planned to sell the family into slavery.
 According to family history, the Botzums were soon rescued by new friends and headed to Ohio in 1836.

 After a brief stay in Cleveland, the Botzums moved to Northampton Township.
 John worked as a construction laborer while his wife Katherine took in boarders.
 John's sons purchased additional property in the area, including what is now called the Conrad Botzum Farmstead.
 In 1876, John A. Botzum purchased the farmstead, which was later transferred to his brother Conrad in 1883.

 All of the Botzum brothers excelled at raising livestock.
 Whereas the average local farm had about 13 sheep and produced about 64 pounds of wool, John A. Botzum owned 65 sheep and produced 500 pounds of wool.

-Conrad's oldest sons, Charles and Harry, maintained ownership of the farmstead into the mid-20th century.
+Conrad's oldest sons, Charles and Harry, maintained ownership of the farmstead into the mid-1900s.
 They also operated the Botzum Brothers Company, a successful business that sold everything from planting seeds to construction materials.

-As with others valley farms, after about 1930 the Botzum Farm succumbed to agricultural competition from elsewhere in Ohio and beyond.
+As with other valley farms, after about 1930 the Botzum Farm succumbed to agricultural competition from elsewhere in Ohio and beyond.
 Charles and Harry Botzum eventually sold the farm to Sherman and Mary Schumacher, who sold the farm to the National Park Service in 1991.
+In 1999, the Botzum Farm was entered into the National Register of Historic Places.

 Park footer